afurey0/cf-functions/README.md

 goodSerialized = serializeJSON(goodStruct);
 </cfscript>
 ```
-In the above example, notice that to build `badStruct` we have to turn our query into a JSON string and then convert that into a ColdFusion struct - not exactly efficient.
-Even worse, `badSerialized` will serialize `"0232"` as `232`, losing the leading "0" and changing the data type from string to integer.
+In the above example, `badSerialized` will serialize `"0232"` as `232`, losing the leading "0" and changing the data type from string to integer.

 When `goodStruct` is serialized, the built-in `serializeJSON` function will read the meta data attached by the `queryToStruct` function.
 This meta data says column 2 is of type varchar, so `"0232"` will be serialized as `"0232"`.